IvanChan/ICAttributeLabel/README.md

 [![License](https://img.shields.io/cocoapods/l/ICAttributeLabel.svg?style=flat)](http://cocoapods.org/pods/ICAttributeLabel)
 [![Platform](https://img.shields.io/cocoapods/p/ICAttributeLabel.svg?style=flat)](http://cocoapods.org/pods/ICAttributeLabel)

+  If you are heading for UILabel drawing information, you are in the right place.
+  We calculate each line information of drawing for you, including text area each line.
+  Also provide Strikethrough for animation.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.